Important vaccinations

 Meningococcal Disease

-As a new student you may be at particular risk of contracting meningococcal disease and spreading it to others, as you are likely to be mixing closely with lots of new people, some of whom may unknowingly be carrying the meningococcal bacteria.
-Meningococcal disease can cause meningitis (inflammation of the brain) and septicaemia (blood poisoning) that can kill in hours, and those who recover may be left severely disabled.
+Although meningococcal disease is rare, as a new student you may be at higher risk of contracting meningococcal disease and spreading it to others, as you are likely to be mixing closely with lots of new people, some of whom may unknowingly be carrying the meningococcal bacteria.
+Meningococcal disease can cause meningitis (inflammation of the membrane around the brain) and septicaemia (blood poisoning) which can be life threatening if not treated quickly.
+Meningitis and septicaemia can develop suddenly.
+Symptoms can include a blotchy rash that doesn’t fade when a glass is rolled over it, fever, headache, aching muscles and joints and a stiff neck.
+The MenW strain can also cause vomiting and diarrhoea in teenagers and young adults.
+Urgent antibiotic treatment and hospitalisation are critical.

 Please note that meningitis is not the same condition as encephalitis, against which students from some countries might have been immunised.
 If you have been immunised against any form of encephalitis, you will still need the MenACWY vaccine.